 Optimal Solution to Engine Idling Problem:

 Flotilla fleet management system is the best option for managers who want to solve the problem of excessive idling.
 Flotilla active trackers monitor engine idling at all times and send information to managers in this regard.
 Managers can also set certain checks in this regard.
 For instance, any particular vehicle idling time may be set through Flotilla.
-If that vehicle idles more than that time at one or multiple cases, the alarm is triggered, and the manager is informed instantaneously.
+If that vehicle idles more than that time at one or multiple cases, the alarm is triggered, informing the manager instantaneously.
 Other features of Flotilla fleet management also help to reduce idling.
 Route planning through our software helps avoid traffic jams, which would automatically reduce idling time.
 Moreover, driver behavior is continuously monitored, and those drivers who idle their vehicles excessively are given less than average ratings.
 Hence, through a combination of these multiple direct and indirect approaches, Flotilla reduces engine idling to a considerable.